Canada women's national basketball team: 2021–2024

 With the approaching 2022 FIBA Women's World Cup, Canada Basketball hired Fenerbahçe head coach Víctor Lapeña to lead its women's program through the World Cup and possibly the 2024 Summer Olympics in Paris.

 At the 19th edition of the FIBA Women's Basketball World Cup, Canada was drawn in Group B. They ended group play with a 4–1 record, with their only loss being to group leaders Australia.
 In the knockout stage, Canada advanced all the way to the semifinals where they would eventually lose 43–83 to the United States.
 In the third place game, Canada fell 95-65 to Australia.
 The 4th place finish was Team Canada's best showing since winning bronze at the 1986 FIBA World Championship for Women.
 With her efforts in the tournament, Bridget Carleton was named to the All-Tournament Team.

 In 2023, Canada participated at the 2023 FIBA Women's AmeriCup, where they were drawn into Group B. In the preliminary round, they would go on to top their group with a perfect 4–0 record, advancing to the quarterfinals.
 In the knockout stage, they would beat Argentina, and then lose a nail-biter to the United States, in the semifinals.
 In the third place game, Canada would beat Puerto Rico 73–80 to win the bronze medal.

 By finishing as one of the top five teams in the tournament, Canada qualified to the FIBA Americas Women's Olympic Pre-Qualifying Tournament.
 At the 2024 Summer Olympics, Canada was drawn in Group B with hosts France.
 Canada lost all three of their group play games and did not advance through the tournament.

 2025–present

 On May 5, 2025, Canada Basketball named Nell Fortner as the next head coach of the Senior Women’s National Team—signalling the start of a new chapter as the team enters a transitional period.

 At the 2025 FIBA Women's AmeriCup, Canada began their group play with wins over El Salvador and Argentina before splitting their remaining game to finish the round-robin with a 3–1 record.
 Canada would ultimately fall to the United States in the semi-finals.
-In the third place game, Canada would win 75–76 against Argentina, in double overtime, to win the bronze medal and qualify for the 2026 FIBA Women's Basketball World Cup.
+In the third place game, Canada would win 75–76 against Argentina, in double overtime, to win the bronze medal.
 For their efforts, both Syla Swords and Kayla Alexander (All-Second Team) were named to the All-Tournament Team.